RomainSepulchre/DOTS-ECS_Experiments/Notes/Baking.md

     }
 }
 ```

-=> Add note on common error I faced:
+> **Common error faced when trying this**:
-- Entity.null = prefabReference value was not set on RequestEntityPrefabLoaded
+> - *System.InvalidOperationException: Invalid Entity.Null passed* and *LoadSceneAsync - Invalid sceneGUID* => the `EntityPrefabReference` in RequestEntityPrefabLoaded doesn't point to a valid entity, it probably because the Prefab field in RequestEntityPrefabLoaded was not correctly set when adding the component.
-- Loading Entity Scene failed because the entity header file couldn't be resolved. = Clear entity cache to fixed the issue (Preferences > entities > Clear Entity Cache)
+> - *Loading Entity Scene failed because the entity header file couldn't be resolved.* => Clear the entity cache to fix the issue (Preferences > entities > Clear Entity Cache)

 ### Destroy prefab instances